Frequently Asked Questions¶

 The product consists of two components, the controller and one or more gateways.
 The gateway is launched from the controller.

 The controller provides a central console for all provisioning, monitoring and upgrades of the services.

 The controller is available in AWS and Azure marketplace.
 It is also available as a GCloud community image.
 For marketplace launch, search for “Aviatrix” in marketplace.

-Follow Getting Started instructions to launch controller.
+Follow Getting Started on AWS instructions to launch Controller on AWS.

-Q4: How do I access the controller?
+How do I access the Controller?¶

 Once you have launched the instance, you access the Controller instance via a web browser.